js1019/PlanetaryModels/README.md

 + If the reference gravity is **not** needed, you do **not** have to run Gravity.
 + Here are two animations for [compressional wave speed of PREM](https://www.youtube.com/watch?v=4AeXhXGClcY) and [shear wave speed of PREM](https://www.youtube.com/watch?v=22yVo2G2e0k).
 + We use [Paraview](https://www.paraview.org/) to visualize the results (**vtk files**).
-+ To design your own models, you may change the settings, including **the different discontinuities and model profiles**.
++ To design your own models, you may change the settings, including **different discontinuities and model profiles**.
 + To insert discontinuities, such as topography, interior boundaries, please check the folder unitspheres/ and utilize **surface distance functions** to build your own meshes.

 Postprocess